 - Continuous "repair" operations at a non-business location could mean stolen property being stripped, repainted, and otherwise altered.

 - Open or broken doors or windows at a closed business or residence whose owners are absent could mean a burglary in progress or already completed.

 - Unusual noises such as gunshots, screaming, sounds of fighting, or a dog barking excessively - anything that suggests foul play, danger, or illegal activity.

 - Unusually strong chemical odors in a residential area or near a storage building may indicate an illegal drug operation.

 - Someone parking a vehicle on one street and walking to another street could indicate a burglar or thief attempting to hide their escape vehicle.

-Call 9-1-1 immediately if you observe possible criminal activity.
-While some, if not all, of the suspicious situations described above could have innocent explanations, the Alhambra Police Department would rather investigate a situation that could suggest criminal activity than be called when it's too late.
+Call 911 immediately if you observe the possible criminal activity.
+While some, if not all, of the suspicious situations described above, could have innocent explanations, the Alhambra Police Department would rather investigate a situation that could suggest criminal activity than being called when it's too late.
 Your involvement could save a life, prevent an injury, or stop a crime.